 Our installs are completed to industry standards and we work closely with all of our Oxfordshire clients to ensure complete customer satisfaction throughout the entirety of the project.

 Supports 10Mbps, 100Mbps, 1Gbps data transfer (up to 100MHz).

 The Positive: Low install cost.

-The Negative: Does not support 10Gbps, cross talk, interference.
+The Negative: Starting to be phased out of production, does not support 10Gbps, cross talk, interference.

 The Negative: Higher costs, limited 10Gbps connection.